-Our sixth rendition of the Drinkhacker cheat sheet is now out.
+Hey, it’s our seventh annual version of the Drinkhacker cheat sheet, designed to help you tell a good vintage of wine from a crummy one.
 Just print, cut along the dotted lines, fold it up (into thirds), and stow it away in your wallet or purse.
 Next time a wine list stumps you, whip this discreet guide out so you don’t end up with a junky bottle from an off year.

 All years listed here are considered good to great vintages, but those in green with underlining are the cream of the crop, “classic” years that you should consider the very best on the market.
 (Why green and underlined?
 So you can tell the difference whether you use a color or black & white printer.)